Almond Cake With Italian Meringue Buttercream — Aka My Wedding Cake

 This recipe instead makes a two-layer cake sized more appropriately for a regular family, rather than 100-plus guests.
 Owing to my own laziness, I also didn’t make the effort to do a smooth-as-glass finish, which would require a cake turntable and a few more steps.
 Fortunately, when I showed Nancy a photo of my finished cake, she agreed that my subtle swoops provided a perfectly appropriate homemade look.

 The cake itself is quite easy to make.
 It’s a straightforward batter that includes a good dose of butter, eggs and almond paste.
-I buttered the parchment-lined pans, but Nancy told me later that you don’t actually have to do so, as the cake won’t stick.

 The Italian meringue buttercream should be made a day ahead of time, as Nancy likes to let it rest in the refrigerator overnight to develop its flavor.
 The buttercream does takes a little more work. as you have to beat egg whites until firm, then slowly pour in a hot sugar syrup with the mixer running to create an almost marshmallow-y consistency.